 When should I call my healthcare provider?

-If you have any of the symptoms described above and they don’t improve after a day or two, see your healthcare provider for diagnosis and treatment.
+If you have any of the symptoms described above and they don’t improve after 1 or 2 days, see your healthcare provider for diagnosis and treatment.

 Key points about bacterial gastroenteritis

 - Bacterial gastroenteritis is a digestive problem caused by bacteria.